drawwithcode/2022-group-project-group07/README.md

 ![Interaction](readme/interaction.png)<br>

 The project is composed by: <br>
 1. **The representation on the projector,** that is p5 sketch of a spiral made with the data that arrives from every client that is going to connect to this project.
 Everytime a new client arrives the color of the client is shown in the spiral.
 In this page there's also the "song of Mermaid" which consists of a base and the sounds that mermaid "steals" from users' microphones.
-In this representation on the projector there is a QR code which allows users to interact with Mermaid;
+In this representation on the projector there is a QR code which allows users to interact with Mermaid (to make the experience more usable, the maximum number of users who can connect at the same time is set at 5);

 2. **The mermaid interface:** when the user scans the QR code in his device will appear the first HTML page of Mermaid.
 A pop up with the Terms and Conditions will appear, and then we have two possible options: